soliton4/promiseland-pg/README.md

 promiseland storage:
 ====================

 Now to the most advanced feature.
 A promiseland savable storage module is provided.
-See (https://github.com/soliton4/promiseland/wiki/savable)[promiseland savable] for details.
+See [promiseland savable](https://github.com/soliton4/promiseland/wiki/savable) for details.

 a complete promiseland module:
 ```